I buried my oldest hen today. She was the first hen I ever owned and lived to the ripe old age of 10.

 Buffy - a strong but gentle leader

-I loved her.
-And deeply admired her.
+I loved her and deeply admired her.
 And I am grateful for all the years that I shared with her.
-She taught me so much and was the inspiration for me to write a book about chickens in the hope what others could learn from all that she had taught me.
+She taught me so much and was the inspiration for me to write a book about chickens in the hope that others could learn from all that she had taught me.

 Her name reflected the fact that she was a prolific egg layer.
 Never interested in being treaded by a cock and never going broody.
-Calm, capable and dignified, she never squawked or screeched her objections when her preferred nest box was occupied but simply selected another or quietly waited her turn.
+Calm, capable and dignified, she never squawked or screeched her objections when her preferred nest box was occupied, but simply selected another or quietly waited her turn to lay her egg.

 She refused to perch at roosting time.
 Preferring instead to nestle in the straw of her favourite nest box which she secured by going to bed a good 40 mins earlier than anyone else.